 2.2.
 Service Levels.
 Vendor shall provide the service levels and remedies listed in the SLA for any failure of the System listed in the SLA.

 2.4.
 System Revisions.
 Vendor may revise the SLA or the features and functions of the Cloud Components at any time, provided no such revision materially reduces features or functionality provided pursuant to this Agreement.
 In the event that Vendor makes any revisions to the SLA or the features and functions of the Cloud Components that, in Vendor’s sole opinion, materially reduces features or functionality provided pursuant to this Agreement, it will use reasonable efforts to provide advance to the Customer if feasible.

 2.5.
 Customer’s Clients.
 Customer may authorize Customer Clients to access and use the System in such numbers and according to such restrictions as are set forth in this Agreement.
-Customer shall provide complete name and contact information for each proposed Customer Client upon or before providing such access, and update such information as soon as it become aware of a change.
+Customer shall provide complete name and contact information for each proposed Customer Client upon or before providing such access, and update such information as soon as it becomes aware of a change.